 For my last installment of my ethical Christmas gift guides, I’ve put together some ethical gift ideas for kids.
 Now, the thing that I’m realising as a parent is that from a very young age kids have very firm ideas of what they would like for Christmas.
-Last year my then two year old really really wanted a red scooter (specifically red) and a purple doctors kit (specifically purple), and this year she really really wants a pink bike with a bike seat on the back from her doll, and a basket on the front.
+Last year my then two-year-old really really wanted a red scooter (specifically red) and a purple doctors kit (specifically purple).
+This year she really really wants a pink bike with a bike seat on the back from her doll and a basket on the front.

 Ethical Christmas Gift Ideas for Kids

-1) Wooden Rabbit Stacking Toy (£10) – I came across the Sarah & Bendrix online shop quite recently and was immediately struck by the fantastic selection of beautiful toys.
-I will definitely be back for a visit next Christmas, when our second little pudding will be celebrating his/her first Christmas, making a mental note to purchase this stunning stacking toy.
+1) Wooden Rabbit Stacking Toy (£10).
+I came across the Sarah & Bendrix online shop quite recently and was immediately struck by the fantastic selection of beautiful toys.
+I will definitely be back for a visit next Christmas when our second little pudding will be celebrating his/her first Christmas.
+I’m making a mental note to purchase this stunning stacking toy.
 It looks like a real hand-me-down piece, yet only £10.

-3) Puppy Egg Cup (£4) – Again, the Little Maldod online shop was a recent Instagram find for me, and I have a feeling my bank balance is going to suffer when the new little one comes along (in five weeks, eek!) as I stock up on incredibly gorgeous kids gear.
+3) Puppy Egg Cup (£4).
+Again, the Little Maldod online shop was a recent Instagram find for me.
+As such, I have a feeling my bank balance is going to suffer when the new little one comes along (in five weeks, eek!) as I stock up on incredibly gorgeous kids’ gear.
 This egg cup is such a cute way to encourage kids to eat their breakfast!

-4) Bunny Rattle (£5.99) – again from Little Maldod – see what I mean – all so beautiful and so reasonably priced!
+4) Bunny Rattle (£5.99).
+Again from Little Maldod.
+Do you see what I mean?
+Their pieces are all so beautiful and so reasonably priced!

 5) Monty The Fox (£26).
 Sara Carr’s knitted soft toys are just stunning.
 My daughter has a Sara Carr animal that I bought her when she was born, and it’s been a favourite of hers ever since!